karmab/kcli/doc/index.rst

 Using products
 --------------

-If plans seem too complex, you can make use of the products feature which leverages them
+To easily share plans, you can make use of the products feature which leverages them

 Repos
 ~~~~~